R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel copy.markdown

 build the libprotobuf-mutator

-the interesting parts begin, now if the kasan panics, libfuzzer dosen't have a way to know it and it will discard the sample,so to save the sample that triggered the crash we have to tell to libfuzzer that kernel has paniced.
+the interesting parts begin, now if the kasan panics, libfuzzer dosen't have a way to know it and will discard the sample,so to save the sample that triggered the crash we have to tell to libfuzzer that kernel has paniced.

-At first I used others ways to let the fuzzer know about panic but I decied to mimic SIGSEGV and send signal to libfuzzer when there is a kasan panic in kernel. add send_sigsegv_to_process function to print_error_description in /mm/kasan/report.c
+At first I used others ways to let the fuzzer know about panic but I decied to mimic SIGSEGV and send signal to libfuzzer when there is a kasan panic in kernel. when libfuzzer gets this signal it will save the sample and quit.

+so add send_sigsegv_to_process function to print_error_description in /mm/kasan/report.c file.

 make sure
 "kernel.panic_on_warn" and